Skip to content

 • Snacks and non-alcoholic drinks (standard Southwest service)

-• Refundable fare: WGA+ is not refundable as cash; you get flight credit on cancellation (Anytime and Business Select are refundable)
+• Refundable fare: Choice is not refundable as cash; you get flight credit (valid 12 months) on cancellation.
+Choice Preferred and Choice Extra are refundable

-The Southwest fare structure as of post-April 2026:
+The Southwest fare structure as of June 2026 (old names in parentheses):

 Same-day standbyNoYesYesYes

-RefundableNo (flight credit only)No (flight credit only)Yes (cash)Yes (cash)
+RefundableNo (highly restrictive)No (flight credit only)Yes (cash)Yes (cash)

 Rapid Rewards A-List and Companion Pass impact

-WGA+ earning rate (8x per dollar) accelerates progress toward Southwest’s elite status tiers:
+The Choice earning rate (6x per dollar) accelerates progress toward Southwest’s elite status tiers compared with Basic at 2x:

-A-List: requires 35 qualifying one-way flights OR 35,000 tier-qualifying points per calendar year.
-Benefits include 1 free checked bag (regardless of fare), priority boarding (Group A or earlier), and 25% bonus Rapid Rewards earning.
-WGA+ at 8x earning gets to 35K tier points roughly 33% faster than WGA at 6x.
+A-List: requires 20 qualifying one-way flight segments OR 35,000 tier-qualifying points per calendar year.
+Benefits include 1 free checked bag (regardless of fare), priority boarding, same-day standby, and a 25% bonus on Rapid Rewards earning.

 • You value same-day standby flexibility (tight connections, schedule changes)

-• Your travel dates may shift (free changes save $99+ change fees on other carriers)
+• Your travel dates may shift (same-day changes are included; other changes pay only the fare difference)

-• Your dates are firm and no flexibility needed
+• Your dates are firm and you do not mind a seat assigned at check-in

-• You need refundable cash refund (Anytime, Business Select are cash-refundable; WGA+ gives flight credit only)
+• You need a cash refund (Choice Preferred and Choice Extra are refundable; Choice gives flight credit only)

-• You want maximum Rapid Rewards earning (10x Anytime, 12x Business Select)
+• You want maximum Rapid Rewards earning (10x Choice Preferred, 14x Choice Extra)

 The bottom line

-Southwest’s 2026 transition to assigned seating and end of Bags Fly Free fundamentally changed the airline’s competitive positioning.
-The historical advantages (free bags, open seating, casual operational culture) are largely gone; the new Southwest competes on fare and Rapid Rewards loyalty rather than the operational distinctives that defined the brand for decades.
+Southwest’s 2026 transition to assigned seating, new fare names, and the end of Bags Fly Free fundamentally changed the airline’s competitive positioning.
+The historical advantages (free bags and open seating) are gone; the new Southwest competes on fare bundles and Rapid Rewards loyalty rather than the operational distinctives that defined the brand for decades.

 For broader Southwest guidance, see Southwest Airlines Financial State in 2026 which covers the operational changes and financial position.
 For airline-specific carry-on rules, see the Southwest carry-on guide.
 For comparison with other US carriers’ basic economy products, see American Basic Economy, Delta Basic Economy, and United Basic Economy.